neverstopbuilding/blog/src/_posts/2012-09-14-integrating-github-with-trello-with-heroku.md

 And have card 24 move from my "Ready for Development" list to my "Doing" list, adding the commit message to the card as a comment.

-I started with the work of [CodyClark](https://github.com/CodyClark/github-trello) and [zanker](https://github.com/zanker/github-trello) but modified / simplified it a great deal so that I could get it up an running on Heroku with my limited knowledge of that and Ruby.

-##This is the one you want: [jrobertfox/github-trello](https://github.com/jasonrobertfox/github-trello)

 This post will serve as a general set up guide for the whole *thang.*

 ##Set up Heroku